Traidcraft-Exchange/Code-for-Campaigns/helpers/README.md

 Add the helper scripts you need into the HTML of your page within \<script\> tags.
 Then add a script that makes use of that helper script.
 The examples in use show how to do that.

+It's using old-school Javascript (ES5) so you can use it without worrying about it not working on Internet Explorer.

 - [Generate A or B for split test](#generate-a-or-b-for-split-test)
 - [Get query strings from a URL](#get-query-strings-from-a-url)
 - [Detect screen width](#detect-screen-width)